 According to the 2019 Verizon Breach Investigations Report, compromised credentials are the reason behind 80% of all data breaches in 2019.
 Corporations and institutions of higher education are aware of the security risks associated with shared or stolen passwords and they are looking for solutions to help secure their applications.
 The perpetual onslaught of breaches over the last decade has clearly shown that passwords have become more vulnerable than ever.

-Millions of dollars are spent in authentication, but still, users across different organizations and institutions use passwords to login to their systems/applications.
+Millions of dollars are spent on authentication, but still, users across different organizations and institutions use passwords to login to their systems/applications.
 This is because traditional MFA products still rely on passwords, leaving an opportunity for hackers to steal those credentials.
 Therefore, it has become important for organizations to deploy a powerful login strategy than can fortify security.

-By eliminating the past reliance on security credentials (usernames and passwords), passwordless authentication strengthens organizational security by virtually removing the risk of compromised credentials.
+By eliminating the past reliance on security credentials (usernames and passwords), passwordless authentication strengthens organizational security by removing the risk of compromised credentials.
 Going Passwordless means being able to verify a user’s identity without passwords.
 This is now the future of cybersecurity.

 An average internet user has around 118 online accounts that require a password, and this number is expected to reach around 300 by 2022.
 It is a big challenge to keep track of so many credentials for an average user.
 Further, password complexity requirement vary application to application.

-We are human afterall and the probability of remembering passwords to all these accounts is extremely difficult unless the user has same password for all applications.
+The probability of remembering passwords to all these accounts is extremely difficult unless the user has same password for all applications.
 This hinders the user experience and drastically reduces productivity.